Internal medicine

 Investments in clinic expansion would allow IM to significantly expand capacity to offload our crowded Emergency Departments and help end hallway medicine.

-The IM program is the heart and soul of UHN, touching the lives of patients in every department, every day.
-We need donor support to empower and support our Internal Medicine team as they deliver comprehensive patient care while also identifying and addressing challenges in our healthcare system.
+The IM program is the heart and soul of UHN, touching the lives of patients every day in every department.
+Donor support empowers and supports the Internal Medicine team as they deliver comprehensive patient care and work to identify and address emerging challenges in our health care system.

 Fundraising priorities